-This course is scheduled to meet 2 days per week for 75 minutes each for seven weeks.
-You should expect to spend on course reading, homework, memorization, etc. approximately two hours outside of class for every hour in class.
-Assigned activities may take each student a different amount of time to finish; however, the weekly average for all students in the course for those matters should be 10 hours.
-Intensive studying for exams and preparation for your project will be in addition to the standard weekly preparation, but will likely average out to an extra two hours per week.
+This course is scheduled to meet 2 days per week for 75 minutes each for the second half of the semester.
+You should expect to spend on course reading, preparation of discussion questions, etc. approximately two hours outside of class for every hour in class.
+Assigned activities may take each student a different amount of time to finish; however, the weekly average for all students in the course for those matters should be 7.5 hours.
+Intensive preparation for your exam and discussion leadership will be in addition to the standard weekly preparation, but will likely average out to an extra two hours per week.
 The time estimates for the course thus break down as follows:

-In class activities
+In class activities 2.5 hours

-Homework

-Review of course material and class preparation
+Class preparation 5.0 hours

-Intensive studying and preparing for projects (averaged out)
+Intensive studying and preparing for discussion leaderrship (averaged out) 2.0 hours

-Average per week:
+Average per week: 9.5 hours